BasedWorkToken/BWORK-Testnet-Windows-Miner/README.md

 ### Prerequisites

-Before starting with zkBitcoin mining, ensure you have the following:
+Before starting with Based Work Token mining, ensure you have the following:

-- **.NET Core Runtime**: For Windows, download from [Microsoft .NET Download](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-5.0.5-windows-x64-installer).
+- **.NET Core Runtime**: For Windows, download from [Microsoft .NET Download](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-6.0.428-windows-x64-installer).
 - **Nvidia or AMD GPU Drivers**: Ensure you have the latest drivers installed that support CUDA or OpenCL, respectively.

+For Ubuntu, Go to the [Linux zkBitcoin Miner Github for Ubuntu 16,18,& 20](https://github.com/BasedWorkToken/Miner-Testnet-Ubuntu-16-18-20)
-For Ubuntu, Go to the [Linux zkBitcoin Miner Github](https://github.com/ZKBitcoinToken/Linux-CPU-GPU-zkBitcoin-Miner)
+For Ubuntu, Go to the [Linux zkBitcoin Miner Github for Ubuntu 22&24](https://github.com/BasedWorkToken/Miner-Testnet-Ubuntu-22-24)

 ### Configuration

-1. Open the `_zkBitcoinMiner.conf` file for editing.
+1. Open the `BasedWorkToken.conf` file for editing.
 2. Update the following configuration parameters as needed:
-   - `minerAddress`: Your zkSync Era (Ethereum) address for mining rewards (must include the '0x' prefix).
+   - `minerAddress`: Your Base Blockchain (Ethereum) address for mining rewards (must include the '0x' prefix).
-   - `privateKey`: Your private key associated with the mining zkSync Era (Ethereum) address.
+   - `privateKey`: Your private key associated with the mining Base Blockchain (Ethereum) address.
-   - `MinZKBTCperMint` and `MaxZKBTCperMint`: Set your desired minimum and maximum zkBitcoin rewards per mint transaction.
+   - `MinBWORKperMint` and `MaxBWORKperMint`: Set your desired minimum and maximum zkBitcoin rewards per mint transaction.
 (Note, if omitted, this will default to `250` and `500` zkBitcoin respectively)
-   - `HowManyBlocksAWAYFromAdjustmentToSendMinimumZKBTC`: Adjust this value based on how many blocks away from the adjustment you wish to start sending the minimum zkBitcoin.
+   - `HowManyBlocksAWAYFromAdjustmentToSendMinimumBWORK`: Adjust this value based on how many blocks away from the adjustment you wish to start sending the minimum zkBitcoin.
 This can be a value from 0 - 2000 depending on how many other users are submitting.
 (Note, if omitted, this will default to `200` blocks)
    - `web3api`: Replace with your own web3api if needed; defaults to the provided Alchemy account for testing.

-3. Save your changes to `_zkBitcoinMiner.conf`.
+3. Save your changes to `BasedWorkToken.conf`.

 ### Starting the Miner

 To begin mining:
-1. Run the `_zkBitcoin Miner Start.bat` file in the miner's directory.
+1. Run the `BaseWorkToken_Start.bat` file in the miner's directory.
-2. Ensure you have a minimal amount of ZK Sync Era Ethereum in your account to start.
+2. Ensure you have a minimal amount of Base Ethereum in your account to start.

 ## Usage and Options